MahmoudMabrok/mahmoudmabrokblog/courses/Java Testing JUnit/JUnit.md

+# JUnit
+- **JUnit** provide automated testing and validation.
+- **JUnit** provides tools to unit test all aspects of program.
+## Using it with IDE
+it is integrated with IDEs such as (eclipse, netbeans, intelij idea).

+## Use it with command line
+- add environment varibale to point to `JUNIT_HOME`  as where jar file is located.
+- set path using `set classpath=%JUNIT_HOME%\junit-2.14.jar`
+- move code file to `JUNIT_HOME`
+- compile file using `javac -cp .;junit-2.14.jar calc.java`
+- run with `java -cp .;junit-2.14.jar;hancert.jar org.junit.runner.JUnitCore calcTest`

+# IDEA
 - we identify **expected values** and put **actual values** and JUnit do rest of work.
 - easy to **run many tests** at **same time.**